-Getting kids ready in the morning can be quite challenging to put it mildly.
+Getting kids ready in the morning can be quite challenging, to put it mildly.
 When kids sense that you are in a hurry they seem to start moving in slow motion.
-You need to get them to school or day care on time but there are many things that need to be done before then such as eating breakfast, getting dressed, brushing teeth, making beds and doing whatever you have to do in the morning.
-These morning routine chart printables will help you encourage them to get everything done as quickly as possible.
+You need to get them to school or daycare on time but there are many things that need to be done before then such as eating breakfast, getting dressed, brushing teeth, making beds, and doing whatever you have to do in the morning.
+These kids’ morning routine chart printables will help you encourage them to get everything done as quickly as possible.

 We offer a selection of free morning routine chart printables to help get kids get ready for school in the morning.
-We have routine charts for a one week period and charts for a two week period.
+We have routine charts for a one-week period and charts for a two-week period.
 You can complete the chore list or list of things to do in the morning.
-If the template that you selected does not have a list of tasks to complete then you can add your own list.
+If the template you selected does not have a list of tasks to complete then you can add your own list.

 Reward charts to get kids ready for school

-We offer a selection of free reward charts to help get kids get ready for day care or kindergarten in the morning.
+A toddler morning routine chart helps toddlers get ready for daycare in the morning.
 We have reward charts for a period of one week and others for a period of two weeks.
-Some of the reward charts include a chore list / set list of tasks while others have place for you to fill in your own list.
+Some of the reward charts include a chore list / set list of tasks while others have a place for you to fill in your own list.
 There is also a reward chart for small kids that cannot read.
 This sticker chart includes a picture for each task so that the young child can remember and understand what to do.

 Sticker Chart for Kindergarten